BitLocker Encryption Pre-requisites

 Operating System Compatibility

-BitLocker encryption might not be available in all Windows versions which are being used in your organizational setup.
+BitLocker encryption might not be available in all Windows versions used in your organization.
 Here's a list of Windows operating systems that support BitLocker:

 • Windows 11 Pro, Enterprise, and Education editions